 Symptoms Indicating A Visual Efficiency Problem

-Having a visual efficiency problem can present in many forms, from reading difficulties, to focusing issues to behavioral problems.
-Visual dysfunction can dramatically reduce a student’s ability to learn and can hinder one’s productivity at work.
+Visual efficiency problems can manifest in various ways, including reading difficulties, focusing issues, and behavioral problems.
+These visual dysfunctions can have a profound impact on a student's ability to learn and can hinder productivity at work.

-Below, we’ll explore several common visual efficiency problems and symptoms.
-Should you have any of them, we recommend you visit your eye doctor.
+Let's explore several prevalent visual efficiency problems and their associated symptoms.
+If you experience any of these symptoms, we highly recommend visiting your eye doctor.

 Eye Teaming Problems

-In order to perceive the world around in a clearly way, your two eyes need to work in perfect unison and coordination.
-When your eyes don’t function as a team, the perceived images your brain creates may be confusing.
+To perceive the world clearly, both eyes must work together in perfect unison and coordination.
+When the eyes fail to function as a team, the resulting images processed by the brain can be confusing.

 Two common eye teaming problems are convergence insufficiency and convergence excess.
-With the former, the eyes have difficulty focusing inwards on an object that is being held close to the nose.
-Convergence excess is the opposite—where the eyes can’t easily focus outward, leading to difficulties with distance vision.
+In the former, the eyes struggle to focus inward on an object held close to the nose.
+Convergence excess, on the other hand, makes it difficult for the eyes to focus outward, leading to difficulties with distance vision.